New York State employees have certain protected rights when it comes to expressing breast milk in the workplace. Here is what employers need to know.

 Understanding break requirements is an important step in building employee schedules and processing New York Payroll.

-UPDATE: As of June 19th, 2024 employers must now provide up to 30 minutes of paid lactation breaks for an employee to express breast milk, in addition to any other regularly paid break times.
+UPDATE: As of June 19th, 2024 employers must now provide up to 30 minutes of paid lactation breaks for an employee to express breast milk, in addition to any other regularly paid break times, as a result of the 2025 New York State Budget Bill.

 Employers may not discriminate in any way against an employee exercising their rights under this law.